 According to Reforma, the Mexican Petroleum Institute concluded in an evaluation that the Dos Bocas refinery is technically and financially unviable as it is proposed.

 The document states that without any delay, the cost of the refinery would be 14 billion 740 million dollars, higher than the 8 billion dollars calculated at the beginning.

-Under the first scenario, the refinery is not viable for a period of 20 years of operation.
+Under the first scenario, the refinery is not viable for 20 years of operation.

-"Revenue from the sale of products and by-products does not cover the costs of investment, operation, maintenance, and taxes that would be exercised for the operation of the infrastructure in a period of 20 years," the document said.
+"Revenue from the sale of products and by-products does not cover the costs of investment, operation, maintenance, and taxes that would be exercised for the operation of the infrastructure in 20 years," the document said.